Friday, November 28, 2025

 This second theme that has emerged from the hospital work is around communication and influence.
 Not communication in terms of “Did I send enough updates?” but more, “Did I talk with the right people, in the right way, early enough?”

 Looking back, I can say I did a lot of communicating.
-I talked with people on the hospital side here on the ship.
+I talked with people on the hospital side.
 I talked with people back at headquarters.
 I kept our operations team in the loop.
 I kept the project manager up to date.
 I shared what we were doing, what we’d improved, and what the results looked like.

+To make it worse, asynchronous updates (messages and emails) were helpful for many but many others needed meetings to engage the challenges and nuances.
 One of my lessons is that there is usually “one more level up” I haven’t connected with yet.
-The people who get copied on emails are not always the same people who feel ownership, or who remember you and your project when broader planning happens.
+The people who get copied on emails are not always the same people who have ownership, or who remember you and your project when broader planning happens.

 Mistakes were made.
 Sending emails or messages is not the same thing as building a working relationship.
 In many cases, the content could have been shared asynchronously, but the connection and trust needed for buy-in would have required at least one or two real meetings.
 I didn’t push for those enough early on.